Cytotec

 Adjustments by patient type

 Understanding the contraindications and potential side effects associated with Cytotec is essential for safe usage.
-Common side effects reported include:
+Common side effects reported include:- Abdominal pain

 - Diarrhoea